Thursday, October 31, 2024

 But I liked how this limited Tri, because with each placed orb you have one less triangle to work with.
 So, at the end you could only spawn the most basic enemies to fight for you.
 That's a very interesting idea, one that they could have explored in a dungeon afterwards, where you have to prioritize the pedestals accordingly.
 But they never do that...

 Clearing this task opens the way deeper into the woods, which is where you finally get to meet the Great Deku Tree.
+It's poetic how you meet him at the end of the game, while you fight Ganon in the very beginning.
+It's the inverse of how the story in Ocarina of Time unfolds.
 And I'm not adding this to the spoiler section, because Nintendo had shown this scene in the announcement trailer.
 In the ANNOUNCEMENT trailer.

 This is A Link Between Worlds all over again, where they didn't even bother to hold back for the sake of spoilers...
 If it's not the final boss, then show it.
 Volvagia was technically even the second-to-last boss for me and they've put that one in a trailer, too.
 And okay, the game tells you about a big tree in the forest, so it's not like them showing the Great Deku Tree in advance ruins a massive plot twist here.
 But still...